 The process begins with the installation of the following required packages.

-Next, the following command should be run to import the Nginx PPA repository.
+Next, the following commands should be run to import the official Nginx APT repository.

-Next, the APT cache should be refreshed, and Nginx along with the remaining required packages should be installed.
+Next, the APT sources should be modernized, the APT cache should be refreshed, and Nginx along with the remaining required packages should be installed.

 apt update

-apt install nginx-core nginx-common nginx nginx-extras dpkg-dev gcc make build-essential autoconf automake libtool libcurl4-openssl-dev liblua5.3-dev libfuzzy-dev ssdeep gettext pkg-config libpcre3 libpcre3-dev libxml2 libxml2-dev libcurl4 libgeoip-dev libyajl-dev doxygen libpcre2-16-0 libpcre2-dev libpcre2-posix3 -y
+apt install nginx dpkg-dev gcc make build-essential autoconf automake libtool libcurl4-openssl-dev liblua5.3-dev libfuzzy-dev ssdeep gettext pkg-config libxml2 libxml2-dev libcurl4 libgeoip-dev libyajl-dev doxygen libpcre2-16-0 libpcre2-dev libpcre2-posix3 -y

 2. Importing NGINX Source Code